 Well here are some of my favorite thing in life; Airbrushing, Star Wars and Natalie Portman!
 Today we will compile all three of these things in this super fun project.
 So, grab your airbrush and paint along with me.

 Step 1: So the very first step is acquiring a nice clean car hood to paint on.
-It doesn’t have to be off of an actual car, it can be from a junk yard or an old clunker you have laying in your yard.
-Here I am using a car hood made for displaying paint jobs.
-It just has to be clean and dent free.
 Here I am wet scuffing the car hood with a scuff pad and water.
 The water is to keep the dust down and the water actually cuts through the paint job quicker if there is water involved.

 Step 3: Now it is time to cut out the facial features with a utility knife.
 Be careful not to cut too deep into the transfer paper as you may cut into the paint of the hood.
 Be cautious of this as you will be able to see the cut marks through the final clear cut.

 Step 4: Now I am just cutting out the different components of her headdress.
 I’m not sure what the actual components are called but, they are gorgeous and majestic.

 Step 5: After that I am ready to peel some of the stenciling off and start airbrushing the background and eyes.
 I like a blurry and fuzzy look as this will make Queen Amidala really stand out.
 I use black, yellow and some purple.

 Step 6: So here, I remove the stenciling protecting the scarf, and I paint this purple.